CristiFati/Prebuilt-Binaries/Readme.md

     2. A brand new software

     ping me (here, [\[StackOverflow\]: CristiFati](https://stackoverflow.com/users/4788546/cristifati), [\[LinkedIn\]: Cristi Fati](https://www.linkedin.com/in/cristi-fati-6942b844), ... ), and I'll try to add it.
 Note that it might / will take a while (especially for the 2<sup>nd</sup> item), and in some cases (when too much work / research is needed), it migt not even get materialized
+- If someone spots a problem in an existing software, please let me know so I can remediate it *ASAP* (or remove the faulty piece)

 **LEGAL INFORMATION**